shrekdad/shrekdad.github.io/README.md

 ## 5. Storage and Retention

-Shrekdad does not transmit any data off your device.
+This app does not transmit any data off your device.

 ### Local Storage